jbs0710/Strickland_GEOG676/Lab_4/README.md

 print("Feature Classes Imported")
 ```

-# Reporject our Garage Points
+# Reproject our Garage Points

 - Out next step is to reproject our **Garage_Points**.